AsherWright/elderly-grocery-delivery/README.md

 # elderly-grocery-delivery
 A web app that connects elderly to people who will go grocery shopping for them.
+Starting in Montreal.

+## Stack
+Hoping to use RoR backend, React frontend, MySQL

+## Info